 MCH Best.
-NPM 15: Adequate Insurance Coverage
+NPM 15: Continuous and Adequate Insurance

+Strategy.
 On-Site Medical Practice Care Coordination Services

-MCH Strategy.
+Approach.
 Support the development of a care coordination plan by clinics.

 Evidence.
 Emerging Evidence.
 There is emerging, recent evidence on the effectiveness of care coordination plans.
 This strategy has been tested more than once and results trend positive overall.
 However, more research is needed for conclusive results.
 Access the peer-reviewed evidence through the MCH Digital Library.
 (Read more about understanding evidence ratings).